 120 g cold water

-1 tsp vegetable stock powder (I just used the usual Bouillon one I have in the cupboard, one day I will get round to doing Thermie stock)
+1 tsp vegetable stock powder (I just used the usual Bouillon one I have in the cupboard, one day I will get round to doing Thermie stock) or my vegetable stock paste concentrate

 100 g rice noodles, I used fresh (that’s all I had, you may need to add more if you want a thicker soup)